DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 Consider the following settings in `php.ini`:
 * `session.gc_probability = 1` (or something other than zero)
-  Needed to trigger garbage collection in 'sessions' table if `_USE_PHP_SESSIONS=TRUE` in your DP config file.
+  Needed to trigger garbage collection in 'sessions' table.

 ### Install MySQL
 In the examples in this document, we will assume that the MySQL server